Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 It can end up being that way after you get the results, but you don't know for sure beforehand.

-In Florida, we have the same situation as we have in North Carolina, at least according to early data, and that is that in in counties where there are many more or a few more Democrats, Republican turnout is much higher.
+In Florida, we have the same situation as we have in North Carolina, at least according to early data, and that is that in counties where there are many more or a few more Democrats, Republican turnout is much higher.

-Uh we are hearing that early voting numbers are not nearly what they need to be for Mrs. Clinton.
+We are hearing that early voting numbers are not nearly what they need to be for Mrs. Clinton.

 Then again, you have to remember that people are still in line to vote today.